Chinese Americans in San Francisco: History

 Though many of the earlier waves of Chinese immigration were predominantly men searching for jobs, Chinese women also began making the journey to the United States.
 The first known Chinese woman to immigrate was Marie Seise, who arrived in 1848 and worked in the household of Charles V. Gillespie.
 Within a matter of months of her arrival to the West Coast, the rush for gold in California commenced and brought a flood of prospective miners from around the globe.
 Among this group were Chinese, primarily from Guangdong Province, most of whom were seafarers with previous Western contacts.
 "Few women accompanied these early sojourners, many of whom expected to return from after they made their fortune."

 The sea voyage to the United States offered new and exciting opportunities, but danger also loomed for women while traveling.
 Many were discouraged from making the trip due to the harsh living conditions.
 Oceanic voyages with Chinese immigrants boarded the Pacific Mail Steamship Company and Canadian Pacific Steamship Company.
 Chinese immigrants had to ride in the steerage where food was stored, and many received rice bowls to eat during the voyage.
 In 1892, a federal law passed to ensure that immigrants who were on board had a certificate.
 Due to tight arrangements, unhygienic situations and scarcity in food, this led to health degradation.
 Many immigrants were unable to board these voyages due to the Geary Act of 1892, which blocked the reunion of immigrants in America with their families not with them.
 Many diseases found through these voyages were hookworm Yersinia pestis, which contributed greatly to bubonic plague.
+Once they arrived in San Francisco, their immigration paperwork was processed at an immigration station at the Oriental Warehouse, and after 1910 at the Angel Island Immigration Station.

 "During the Gold Rush era, when Chinese men were a common sight in California, Chinese women were an oddity," and were rarely seen in public in urban spaces.
 Unlike rural areas, Chinatown afforded few opportunities for women to come into contact with the larger society.”
 Simultaneously, Chinese women also participated in urban sex work, which resulted in laws like one passed in April 1854 to shut down "houses of ill-fame," not racialized in name but practically deployed to "[single] out Mexican and Chinese houses of ill fame, starting with Charles Walden's Golden Rule House on Pacific Street and moving on to establishments run by Ah-Choo, C. Lossen, and Ah Yow."

 With national unemployment in the wake of the Panic of 1873, racial tensions in the city boiled over into full-blown race riots, during which Chinese residents and their businesses were targeted by mobs.
 Growing anti-Chinese sentiment led to the rise of the Workingmen's Party, which gained increased political power in San Francisco by championing anti-Chinese legislation.